 Vancouver is a delicious juxtaposition of urban sophistication and on-your-doorstep wilderness adventure.
 The mountains and seascape make the city an outdoor playground for hiking, skiing, kayaking, cycling, and sailing—and so much more—while the cuisine and arts scenes are equally diverse, reflecting the makeup of Vancouver's ethnic (predominantly Asian) mosaic.

-ranked as one of the world's most livable cities, and it's easy for visitors to see why.
+Vancouver is consistently ranked as one of the world's most livable cities, and it's easy for visitors to see why.
 It's beautiful, it's outdoorsy, and there's a laidback West Coast vibe.
 On the one hand, there's easy access to a variety of outdoor activities, a fabulous variety of beaches, and amazing parks.
 At the same time, the city has a multicultural vitality and cosmopolitan flair.
 The attraction is as much in the range of food choices—the fresh seafood and local produce are some of North America's best—as it is in the museums, shopping, and nightlife.

 Vancouver's landscaping also adds to the city's walking appeal.
 In spring, flowerbeds spill over with tulips and daffodils while sea breezes scatter scented cherry blossoms throughout Downtown; in summer office workers take to the beaches, parks, and urban courtyards for picnic lunches and laptop meetings.